 The Katharine (Named after R.J.
 Reynolds’ wife) is the on-site Brasserie where you’ll partake in one of the best food experiences a person will ever find.
 Executive Chef Adam Barnett and his team are doing something special here and we were lucky enough to experience the magic.
 I don’t want to tell you what to eat, but you should at least start with some oysters, escargot, charcuterie, and their pan-fried chicken with spaetzle.
 Whoops!
 Maybe I did tell you after all!
 You’ll thank me later.

 Stay tuned for a closer look at The Katharine!

 If you’re having a wedding, business meeting or any other type of social gathering to put together, The Cardinal’s massive meeting space can easily accommodate.
 With over 6,000 square feet of meeting spaces available, you can start on the ground or go all the way up to the 20th floor.
 I’m partial to the latter, considering you can see the entire city and as far as Pilot Mountain and Hanging Rock State Park on clear days.

 Things to do Nearby

 Looking for things to do in Winston-Salem outside this fun hotel?
 You’re within a short walk or bike ride (check lobby for loaner availability) from the Downtown Arts District and tons of cool restaurants.
 Winston-Salem represents well in the Triad’s and North Carolina’s beer scene and I’d recommend a trip to at least Foothills Brewing and Small Batch Beer Co.
 Take a minute to relax more and visit Reynolda Village, a beautiful historic home and garden designed by Katharine and RJ Reynolds.
 Spend time at Old Salem and go back to early America.
-There, you can also learn about Moravians and their relationship with the area, too.
+We even came up with eight ways to explore Old Salem.

 Our Thoughts and Yours, Too!